Harsha-Sampangi/authentic-ai-test/README.md

-# Authenti.AI
+# Authentic.AI

-Authenti.AI is a comprehensive deepfake detection system designed to ensure media integrity.
+Authentic.AI is a comprehensive deepfake detection system designed to ensure media integrity.
 It provides advanced forensic analysis for images, videos, and audio, along with evidence integrity tracking using blockchain-ready hashing.

 ## Features